cemac/MARTIN/CONTRIBUTING.md

 ### Reporting Bugs

 This section guides you through submitting a bug report.
-Following these guidelines helps maintainers and the community understand your report :pencil:, reproduce the behavior :computer: :computer:, and find related reports :mag_right:.
+Following these guidelines helps maintainers and the community understand your report :pencil:, reproduce the behaviour :computer: :computer:, and find related reports :mag_right:.

  Fill in [the template](https://github.com/cemac/MARTIN/issues/new?assignees=&labels=&template=bug_report.md&title=%5BBUG%5D).